futo-org/fcast/README.md

 We welcome all contributions.
 Please read our CONTRIBUTING.md before submitting any pull requests.

+Join the [FCast channel](https://chat.futo.org/#narrow/channel/67-FCast) in our FUTO Chat Zulip server for general questions or project discussion.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.